patrickdas/patrickdas.github.io/_pages/blog.md

 author_profile: true
 ---

-Here you'll find informal updates, reflections, and thoughts from the field.
+Welcome to my blog — a space for updates, reflections, and field notes.

+I use this space to share thoughts on fieldwork, documentation, linguistics, and life in between.